sancode86/Infinite-Autogenerated-RPG-3D-Game/README.md

 Basic RPG browser game made with ThreeJs 😋

+How to play?
-To play, you can clone/download this repo and run it from visual code.
+- You can clone/download this repo and run it from visual code.

-If you use Windows, you could download the compiled game here: https://drive.google.com/drive/folders/1yP-H3mu9hh8A7m20CajcdKPeyp5MDprl or you can play it ONLINE here: https://sancode86.000webhostapp.com (online option may take a while to load.
+- If you use Windows, you can download the compiled game here: https://drive.google.com/drive/folders/1yP-H3mu9hh8A7m20CajcdKPeyp5MDprl

+- Or you can play it ONLINE here: https://sancode86.000webhostapp.com (online option may take a while to load.
 If you get SSL error, 000webhostapp is fixing it)

 ## Features